open-metadata/OpenMetadata/docs/openmetadata/connectors/snowflake.md

 "host_port": "account.region.service.snowflakecomputing.com"
 ```

-Please ensure your Snowflake deployment is reachable from the host you are using to run metadata ingestion.
+Please ensure that your Snowflake deployment is reachable from the host you are using to run metadata ingestion.

 #### username